scalabs/handbook/guides/project-manangement.md

 - Feature engineering (All of the documentation for **feature requests**)
 - Managing milestones according to importance of the features
-- Creating and project boards, keeping them up-to-date and managing sprints
+- Creating and updating project boards, keeping them up-to-date and managing sprints
 - Accountability for overall progress

-Project managers need technical know-how in our organization.
+- Project managers need strong technical know-how in our organization.

 **Developer**